 - length of addiction

-Medically supervised withdrawal is typically recommended for those that have been hooked on:
+Medically supervised withdrawal is typically recommended for those that have been addicted to these substances:

 - pain medications (prescription or pharmaceutical)